-- Store like things together.
-This saves both time and electricity because you can find foods faster. - Place the oldest items up front so they can be used up promptly. - Use bins on the door for most often used sauces and condiments. - Use the meat drawer for meats you do not freeze.
+• Store like things together.
+This saves both time and electricity because you can find foods faster.

+• Place the oldest items up front so they can be used up promptly.

+• Use shelves or bins on the door for most often used sauces and condiments.

+• Use the meat drawer, if your refrigerator has one, for meats you do not freeze.